Induction Generator: Types & Working Principle

 Some wind turbines are low-speed direct drive turbines that rotate between 11 and 17 rpm and produce up to 4.25 MW.

-Other wind turbines that use PM generators can use one or two stage gearboxes that turn the generator at 150 to 400 rpm and produce 3.2 MW, or they can use two or three stage gearboxes that turn between 1,000 to 1,500 rpm and produce up to 1.6 MW.
+Other wind turbines that use PM generators can use one or two-stage gearboxes that turn the generator at 150 to 400 rpm and produce 3.2 MW, or they can use two or three-stage gearboxes that turn between 1,000 to 1,500 rpm and produce up to 1.6 MW.

-When the PM generator is used in a wind turbine, the blade speed is not controlled, and it produces a single- or three-phase ac power at a variable voltage and frequency.
+When the PM generator is used in a wind turbine, the blade speed is not controlled, and it produces a single- or three-phase AC power at a variable voltage and frequency.

-Because the PM generator’s output voltage and frequency vary with its rotational speed, a full power converter (FPC) is used to provide three-phase electricity at a fixed frequency and voltage levels to match the grid.
+Because the PM generator’s output voltage and frequency vary with its rotational speed, a full power converter (FPC) is used to provide three-phase electricity at fixed frequency and voltage levels to match the grid.

-The FPC uses transformers and robust line conditioners to ensure that the electricity meets the strict network requirements for harmonics, flicker, and fault ride through.
+The FPC uses transformers and robust line conditioners to ensure that the electricity meets the strict network requirements for harmonics, flicker, and fault ride-through.

 Table 1 compares the generators discussed in this article on the basis of their advantages, disadvantages, and some basic characteristics.